-I don’t keep count but think it is seven protected spaces I’ve helped establish now but I’m frustrated as there is still so much to do and still so much work ahead to ensure the protected spaces wildlife, and us humans, need are preserved.
+I don’t keep count but I think it is seven protected spaces I’ve helped establish now, although I’m frustrated as there is still so much to do, and still so much work ahead to ensure the protected spaces that wildlife (and us humans) need are preserved.

 What has been your most moving natural world experience to date?